Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 Netcode has made efforts to minimize Garbage Collected allocations for managed `INetworkSerializable` types (for example, a new value is only allocated if the value changes from `null` to non-`null`).
 However, the ability of a type to be `null` adds additional overhead both in logic (checking for nulls before serializing) and bandwidth (every serialization carries an additional byte indicating whether the value is `null`).

-Additionally, any type that contains a managed type is itself a managed type - so a struct that contains `int[]` is a managed type because `int[]` is a managed type.
+Additionally, any type that has a managed type is itself a managed type - so a struct that has `int[]` is a managed type because `int[]` is a managed type.

 Finally, while managed `INetworkSerializable` types are serialized in-place (and thus don't incur allocations for simple value updates), C# arrays and managed types serialized through custom serialization are **not** serialized in-place, and will incur an allocation on every update.
 :::